reactgraphqlacademy/thinking-in-react/README.md

 - [ ] 5.
 Break `<Books>` down into `<BookList>` and `<BookFilter>`

 ## 🏋️‍♀️ Bonus exercise
-- What do you think it would make sense to componentize next?
-Are there any parts on that view that you can reuse?
-Hint, replace the `<a>` with your `<Link>` component.
-Who are the children of the `Link` component?
-The `Link` component should receive a prop called `to` that becomes the href of the `<a href={to} ...`.
-Try to use the prop called `children` for the text displayed inside the anchor.
+- Abstract the `button` component that is inside the `Navbar` component and `Menu` component into a `Button` component.
+Do we know ahead of time who are the children of the `Button` component?
+Try to use the prop called `children` for the elements displayed inside the button.
 - Can we move the `isMenuOpen` state inside the menu?
 Does it conflict with the idea of "lifting the state up".
 - If you look at the [React Profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html) when you open and close the menu, is the whole app being rendered?
 If so, how can we avoid that and still lift the state up?